alexa923/CapoSagro_Alexa/README.md

 To end data cleaning, we used fastp tool to merge R1 (forward) and R2 (reverse), observe the quality, do bases correction and trimming parameters including adaptater removal.

 ### Step 8
-Then, we used kraken2 to do the taxonomic assignment using k-mer matches with the 07_kraken2.sh scirpt
+/home/amartin3/.conda/envs/bioinformatic/opt/krona/updateTaxonomy.sh  was used in local to launch the taxonomy update Then, we used kraken2 to do the taxonomic assignment using k-mer matches with the 07_kraken2.sh scirpt

 *the script 06_kraken_db.sh was a test for the creation of the kraken database but here it was already created so not necessary